 Note: Should third party investigators require access to Dashboard data in read only mode, instructions for configuring network admins with read only access can be found here.

-- Navigate to Configure > Alerts
+- To enable connectivity alerts for your tagged devices, navigate to Configure > Alerts

 - Under Connectivity alerts, place a check mark next to 'A client with <select a tag> tag goes offline for <select number of minutes > minutes'